Natalie Portman And Benjamin Millepied Welcome Daughter Amalia

 The star’s growing belly made a big appearance in September at the Venice Film Festival.
 Portman was promoting movies Planetarium and Jackie.
 Natalie depicted Jackie Kennedy Onassis after the death of John F. Kennedy.
 Portman said the script “…in the wrong hands… ‘[it could have been] a very bad decision.”
 However, once she met director Larraín, Portman felt she was in good hands.

 Natalie would spend several hours a day with a dialect coach while reading through biographies of the former first lady at night.
-Portman and Larraín would send each other YouTube links of Jackie’s interviews noting her famously breathy voice, her posture, and mannerisms.
+Portman and Larraín would send each other YouTube links of Jackie’s interviews, noting her famously breathy voice, her posture, and mannerisms.
 In an interview with Marie Claire, Portman discussed the dichotomy of Jackie Onassis.
 Portman noted Jackie was fun and naughty, but elegant at the same time.

 “… She [Jackie Onassis] was like a coquette smoking cigarettes in the bathroom at school, getting in trouble with her friends and going out with guys.
 That was so interesting to me.
 To have this public image… That difference between how you are and your awareness of how the public perceives you, that friction between those things was super interesting.”